Enable backup when you create an Azure VM

 <alpha-numeric-string>is mandatory while the second one after 'n' is optional.
 This applies only if you give a customized name.
 If you don't enter anything in either of the textboxes, the default name is used.

-- It is advised to not lock the resource group created for use by the Backup service.
+- It's advised not to lock the resource group created for use by the Backup service.

 To configure the Azure Backup resource group for Virtual Machines using PowerShell, refer to Creating Azure Backup resource group during snapshot retention.